Simhyeon/r4d/README.md

 ### Goal

-R4d aims to be a modern m4 alternative, which means
+R4d aims to be a modern alternative to m4 processor, which means

 - No trivial m4 quotes for macro definition
 - Explicit rule for macro definition and usage so that de facto underscore rule